bioinformatics-ua/BIcenter/README.md

 ### Documentation

-More documentation about the system is available [here](https://github.com/bioinformatics-ua/BIcenter/wiki).
+More documentation about the system is available [here](https://bioinformatics-ua.github.io/BIcenter/book/).

+### Demo

+A demo instalation of the system is available [here](https://bicenter.bioinformatics-ua.pt).

 ### Team
   * João R. Almeida<sup id="a1">[1](#f1)</sup><sup id="a2">[2](#f2)</sup>